Aspire to HE

 Everyone is entitled to a maintenance loan to help cover the costs of living (food, books, transport, rent etc.) and there are also bursaries, scholarships, and grants available that are different for each university.

-After graduation you will repay a small amount of your student loan per month, and only once you earn over the government threshold (currently £26,575 per year).
+After graduation you will repay a small amount of your student loan per month, and only once you earn over the government threshold.

 All student loans are repaid through the payroll system just like income tax.
 This means that once you’re working, your employer will deduct the repayments from your salary before you get it.
 This means that no debt collectors will ever contact you.

-Your student finance repayment will stop when you’ve cleared the outstanding balance, or when 30 years (from the April after graduation) has passed.
+Your student finance repayment will stop when you’ve cleared the outstanding balance, or when 40 years (for those on Plan 5) has passed.
 If you never get a job earning over the threshold, you will not repay a penny.

 Student loans will not appear on your credit file, and will generally not impact on any future lending you may want to apply for.